cmu-delphi/delphi-epidata/docs/api/covidcast_geography.md

 matches that used in the other signals, except for the following exceptions.

 ### New York City
-New York City comprises of five boroughs:
+New York City comprises five boroughs:

 |Borough Name       |County Name        |FIPS Code      |
 |-------------------|-------------------|---------------|